Tootooroo/Companion/INSTALL.md

 9. Click **Open**.

 This should normally be required only the first time that downloaded copy is approved.

+Only approve the launcher if you intentionally downloaded it from the expected Companion repository and your organization permits it.

 ### If macOS says you do not have appropriate access privileges